sixfeetup/trac-to-github/README.md

 Post-migration steps:
 * The script will output `migrated_issues.csv`.
 Use this to run https://github.com/hillairet/ciftt for updating the approprite values on the GitHub issues
-* The script also saves all the attachments to a folder (`archive/attachments/`), and these need to be checked in to git.
-Clone the repo set in `issues_repo_url`.
-Copy all the folders (`ticket10`, `ticket35`, etc) from the attachments folder in to the root of the repo, and check them in.
+* The script also saves all the attachments to a folder (`archive/attachments/`), and these need to be uploaded, by adding them as release assets:
+  * In GitHub, create a new release/tag in the repo called `ticketmigration`.
+  * In the `archive/attachments` folder, use the GitHub CLI to upload the files as release assets: `gh release upload ticketmigration *`

 What
 =====